docarray/docarray/docs/user_guide/representing/first_step.md

-## `BaseDoc` allows to represent MultiModal and nested Data.
+## `BaseDoc` allows to represent multimodal and nested data.

-Let's say you want to represent a Youtube video in your application.
-Maybe to build a search system for Youtube video.
+Let's say you want to represent a Youtube video in your application, perhaps to build a search system for Youtube videos.
-A Youtube video is not only composed of a video, but it also has a title, a description, a thumbnail (and more but let's keep it simple).
+A Youtube video is not only composed of a video, but it also has a title, a description, a thumbnail (and more, but let's keep it simple).

-All of these elements are from different `modalities` LINK TO MODALITIES SECTION (not ready), title and description are text, the thumbnail is an image, and the video in itself is, well, a video.
+All of these elements are from different `modalities` LINK TO MODALITIES SECTION (not ready): title and description are text, the thumbnail is an image, and the video in itself is, well, a video.

-DocArray allows to represent all of this Multi Modal data in a single object.
+DocArray allows to represent all of this multimodal data in a single object.

 Let's first create an `BaseDoc` for each of the elements that compose the Youtube video.